Skip to main content

 1. 90 mins

-Chairs: Richard Temple, Chevron; Pierre-Francois Roux, Baker Hughes
+Chairs: Richard Temple, Chevron; Pavel Nazarenko, Baker Hughes

 The energy transition involves many different technologies – from Geological Carbon Storage to geothermal and renewable energies.
 Common to all these technologies is the need to provide monitoring solutions, in order to ensure safe and efficient operations.
 Distributed sensing has already proven extremely valuable for CCS with numerous examples of 4D VSP acquired with fiber in projects worldwide (CO2CRC in Otway, Australia, SECARB in Citronelle, AL, USA, Aquistore, Canada), as well as (micro) seismic monitoring for geothermal (Forge).
 Other applications, such as strain and temperature monitoring, are also very promising.
 This session will cover case histories in the broad context of energy transition, and will seek to demonstrate how distributed sensing can support the energy transition.